Setting Up Fail2Ban on Ubuntu: The Rules That Actually Matter for Web Servers

 Log output goes to /var/log/fail2ban.log.
 Review it periodically to understand what is being blocked.
 If you see unusual patterns such as bans from IPs in a specific geographic range or attacks targeting a specific application endpoint you did not know was exposed, adjust your jail configurations accordingly.

-Common Mistakes and What to Do Instead
+Common Mistakes and How to Avoid Them

 What Fail2Ban Does Not Cover

 Fail2Ban is a server-local tool.
 It can only act on what it sees in your logs.
-It cannot block volumetric DDoS attacks that would overwhelm your server before log analysis can keep up.
+It cannot block volumetric DDoS attacks that would overwhelm your server before log analysis can keep pace.
 It cannot protect against attacks that come from a rotating pool of thousands of IP addresses faster than you can ban them.

 Test your filters before enabling jails in production.
 Use fail2ban-regex against real log data to verify that your patterns match what you expect.
 A filter that returns zero matches against real attack data provides no protection regardless of how well it looks on paper.
+Regular testing ensures your protection remains effective as your server configuration evolves.